-- Students with more interest in memorials and their design may research the other American Battle Monuments Commission cemeteries and memorials as well as other sites like the National D-Day Memorial in Bedford, Virginia, and the World War II Valor in the Pacific National Monument, commonly known as Pearl Harbor, in Hawaii. - Students in art classes may analyze design concepts and other links to art curriculum standards. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
+- Students with more interest in memorials and their design may research the other American Battle Monuments Commission cemeteries and memorials as well as other sites like the National D-Day Memorial in Bedford, Virginia, and the World War II Valor in the Pacific National Monument, commonly known as Pearl Harbor, in Hawaii. - Students in art classes may analyze design concepts and other links to art curriculum standards.

+- The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in war and memory in World War II by exploring these related lesson plans: - Decisions in Postwar America: Remembrance of our Nation's Fallen Heroes - War and Remembrance: An Examination of Cemeteries and Collective Memory